 COMMUNICATIONS AND TRACKING SYSTEMS.
-The communications and tracking systems unit is a leader in developing and deploying high performance, state-of-the-art antenna and tracking systems that perform tracking, telemetry and command functions in the L, S, X, Ku, and Ka-band frequency spectrums.
+The communications and tracking systems unit is a leader in developing and deploying high performance, state-of-the-art antenna and tracking systems that perform tracking, telemetry and command functions in the L, S, X, K(u), and K(a)-band frequency spectrums.
 Typical products include remote sensing data reception for polar orbiting satellites, advanced gateways for orbiting and geostationary satellites and telemetry systems for tracking moving targets, such as satellites and aircraft.
 This business unit generated approximately 33% of the Satellite Networks Business' revenues in fiscal year 1999.

-DATA TRACKING COMMUNICATORS.
-The data tracking communicators unit designs, manufactures and markets terminals and services that work with low earth orbit satellite systems, such as the ORBCOMM satellite system, to provide global two-way data messaging services.
+LOW EARTH ORBIT DATA SYSTEMS.
+The low earth orbit data systems unit designs, manufactures and markets terminals and services that work with low earth orbit satellite systems, such as the ORBCOMM satellite system, to provide global two-way data messaging services.
 Fixed-site terminals support applications including remote automated meter reading, and monitoring and controlling of electric utility distribution networks.
 Low-cost mobile terminals support automated vehicle location systems that track and monitor the status of remote vehicles such as trucks, trailers and railway locomotives.
 This business unit generated approximately 5% of the Satellite Networks Business' revenues in fiscal year 1999.